 Keith: So that it kind of goes all hand-in-hand then?

-Keith: You making the website optimized, the search engines find it easier and make sure the website moving along quickly and then if you take that great setup, and then apply, what did you call it?
+Keith: You make the website optimized, the search engines find it easier and make sure the website moves along quickly and then if you take that great setup, and then apply, what did you call it?

 Keith: Pay-per-click.
 If you apply pay-per-click to that, that actually boosts it even more to the top.